exhibitionist-digital/ultra/README.md

 ### ✨ Wishlist

-As we await the official release of React 18, here some things we are interested in for the future of JS and/or Ultra:
+Here some things we are interested in for the future of JS and/or Ultra:

 - Better
   [Deno support in Vercel](https://github.com/vercel-community/deno/issues/95)